henhouseai/henhouse/context/TypeScript.md

 ## 4. RPC Integration

-The RPC client provides a clean interface for making MCP JSON-RPC calls with automatic debug option handling and error management.
+The RPC client provides an interface for making MCP JSON-RPC calls with automatic debug option handling and error management.

 ### RPCClient